Linda Scott (councillor): Local Government career

-Scott won Labor's first community preselection, where over 4,000 people elected her to be Labor's candidate for Lord Mayor of the City of Sydney in the 2012 NSW Local Government Elections.
-She defeated a host of other high-profile candidates to be selected.
+Scott won Labor's first community preselection as Labor's candidate for Lord Mayor of the City of Sydney in the 2012 NSW Local Government Elections.

-She has also campaigned to save and increase inner city green spaces and burying cables underground to enable more kerbside space to plant more trees.
-She successfully called on the city to invest in community infrastructure, like skating facilities, a new City Farm in Sydney Park and more sporting facilities.
-Scott has sought City action to address housing affordability and a better deal for those in public housing.
+She has campaigned for the preservation of and increase in inner city green spaces and burying cables underground to enable more kerbside space to plant more trees.
+She is a supporter of public amenities.
+Scott has campaigned for greater housing affordability and for those in public housing.

-A supporter of the "Recognise" campaign, Linda has successfully moved to have signage identifying Aboriginal and Torres Strait heritage names installed across the City of Sydney, following the idea championed by Hetti Perkins.
-Scott also opposed the sale of heritage public housing in Millers Point, Dawes Point and The Rocks, where her grandmother once lived, and campaigned to preserve industrial heritage.
+Scott moved to have signage identifying Aboriginal and Torres Strait heritage names installed across the City of Sydney.
+Scott also opposed the sale of heritage public housing in Millers Point, Dawes Point and The Rocks, and campaigned to preserve industrial heritage.

-During her term on council, Scott has argued for significant investment in new early education centres, more before-and-after-school care and public libraries.
+Scott has argued for significant investment in new early education centres, more before-and-after-school care and public libraries.
 Scott also supported a campaign to build a giant rainbow flag in recognition of the LGBT community in Sydney's Taylor Square, which saw the permanent monument erected in 2012.
 Scott is a supporter of live music and street art.

 In December 2017, Scott was elected to succeed Keith Rhoades as President of Local Government NSW, becoming the first female and first Labor president of the organisation since the merger of the Local Government Association and the Local Shires Association in 2013.

-On 17 September 2018, Scott was elected to serve a single term as Deputy Lord Mayor, defeating fellow councillor Christine Forster.
+On 17 September 2018, Scott was elected to serve a single term as Deputy Lord Mayor.

+She retired at the local government election in 2024.

+Board Career

+Since her retirement from local government, Linda Scott has pursued a career as a professional board director.
+She serves as the Chair of CareSuper, an industry superannuation fund with 600,000 members and over $60 billion in funds under management, having served as a Director since 2018.
+She also serves as a chair and non-executive director on ASX-listed companies, charities and NSW and Federal boards.